Oliver Hayes-Brown: NBL1 and Perth Wildcats

-After returning to Australia, Hayes-Brown played for the Dandenong Rangers in the 2021 NBL1 South season, where he averaged 19.6 points and 13.3 rebounds in 12 games.
+After returning to Australia, Hayes-Brown played for the Dandenong Rangers in the NBL1 South during the 2021 NBL1 season, where he averaged 19.6 points and 13.3 rebounds in 12 games.

 In October 2021, Hayes-Brown signed with the Perth Wildcats of the National Basketball League (NBL) as a development player for two seasons.
 In the 2021–22 NBL season, he totalled eight points and twelve rebounds in eight games.

-For the 2022 NBL1 West season, Hayes-Brown joined the Willetton Tigers.
+Hayes-Brown joined the Willetton Tigers of the NBL1 West for the 2022 season.
 In seven games, he averaged 23.0 points, 15.1 rebounds, 2.1 assists and 1.4 steals per game.

 Hayes-Brown re-joined the Wildcats for the 2022–23 NBL season as a development player.
 He totalled eight points and seven rebounds in five games.

 Hayes-Brown joined the Keilor Thunder for the 2023 NBL1 South season.
 In 22 games, he averaged 14.59 points, 8.23 rebounds and 1.09 assists per game.